tienhuat/dbversion/README.md

 # dbversion

 ## Purpose
-This python script will access the database to generate the report for the following
+This python script will access the database to generate the databaser version report for the following
  * database schema, eg table, view, stored procedures, index, unique constraints
  * master data, which affect the program logic.
 Customize the sql script inside dbversion.py